Radote/Smack/README.md

 #### How much do the API calls cost?

 I've barely gone upwards of 5 cents a day.
-With time, it will also get more efficient as it gets to know your most frequent (productive and unproductive) websites.
+Normally, I average around 0.50 USD per month.

 #### It doesn't seem to work for some browsers (Linux)

 Yeah, unfortunately Wayland seems to interfere with the functioning of the program.
 It does work for Brave.
 If somebody knows any good tab-reading libraries/utilities for Linux, let me know!
 (Currently, we use xdotool).

-#### Where is all my data stored?
+#### Where is all my local data stored?

 All data is stored in the respective config directory of an OS.
 Note your API-key is stored in plaintext.